Maulana Karenga

 * Creator of the “African American” holiday, Kwanzaa

-After the Watts riots of 1965, Karenga helped create the Black Congress, an umbrella group that consisted of numerous radical organizations in South-Central Los Angeles.
-He also helped set up Black Power conferences in several major American cities.
-And in 1965 Karenga co-founded (with Hakim Jamal) the militant Black Power organization United Slaves (US), which advocated a black cultural revolution and the proliferation of independent black schools, African-American studies departments, and black student unions.
-United Slaves aimed to “provid[e] a philosophy, a set of principles, and a program which inspire a personal and social practice that not only satisfies human need but transforms people in the process, making them self-conscious agents of their own life and liberation.”
+In 1965 as well, Karenga co-founded (with Hakim Jamal) the militant Black Power organization, United Slaves (US), which advocated for a black cultural revolution and the proliferation of independent black schools, African-American Studies departments, and black student unions.
+In Karenga’s words, United Slaves aimed to “provid[e] a philosophy, a set of principles, and a program which inspire a personal and social practice that not only satisfies human need but transforms people in the process, making them self-conscious agents of their own life and liberation.”

 In 1966 Karenga created Kwanzaa, a holiday that urged the establishment of a separate and independent political structure exclusively for African Americans.
 This holiday is celebrated each year from December 26 through January 1, and its name is a Swahili term meaning “first fruits.”
-The Official Kwanzaa Web Site says that Kwanzaa’s origins lie in “the first harvest celebrations of Africa,” which allegedly “are recorded in African history as far back as ancient Egypt and Nubia”—but it does not explain why any ancient Egyptians or Nubians might have held harvest festivals just after the winter solstice; neither does it mention what crops they harvested.
-And though Kwanzaa celebrants are instructed to use maize in their holiday rituals, maize is a New World plant that was nonexistent in ancient Africa.
+Kwanzaa’s origins lie in the so-called “first harvest celebrations of Africa,” which, according to the Black Storytellers Alliance, “are recorded in African history as far back as ancient Egypt and Nubia.”

-Karenga states that Kwanzaa is rooted in “the best in nationalist, Pan-Africanist, and socialist thought.”
-“I created Kwanza,” he explains, “… to reaffirm our rootedness in African culture and the fact that as Africans we come together to reinforce the bonds between us as a world African community.
+Claiming that Kwanzaa is rooted in “the best in nationalist, Pan-Africanist, and socialist thought,” Karenga has explained: “I created Kwanza … to reaffirm our rootedness in African culture and the fact that as Africans we come together to reinforce the bonds between us as a world African community.
 And to celebrate the meaning and beauty of being African in the world.”
-In his book Kwanzaa: Origins, Concepts, Practice, Karenga claims that the holiday offers black people “an opportunity to celebrate themselves and history rather than simply imitate the practice of the dominant society.”
+In his 1977 book Kwanzaa: Origins, Concepts, Practice, Karenga wrote that the holiday offered black people “an opportunity to celebrate themselves and history rather than simply imitate the practice of the dominant society.”

 According to The Official Kwanzaa Web Site, Karenga’s holiday was created to: (a) “reaffirm the communitarian vision and values of African culture and to contribute to its restoration among African peoples in the Diaspora”; (b) serve as “an act of cultural self-determination, as a self-conscious statement of our own unique cultural truth as an African people”; (c) foster “conditions that would enhance the revolutionary social change for the masses of Black Americans”; and (d) provide a “reassessment, reclaiming, recommitment, remembrance, retrieval, resumption, resurrection and rejuvenation of those principles (Way of Life) utilized by Black Americans’ ancestors.”

 Kwanzaa arose out of a cultural philosophy, devised by Karenga, called Kawaida—a Swahili term for “tradition” and “reason.”
-Karenga explains that Kawaida incorporates the “best of early Chinese and Cuban socialism,” and that its adherents believe that one’s racial identity “determines life conditions, life chances and self-understanding.”
-When he was asked to distinguish Kawaida from “classical Marxism,” Karenga essentially said that, under Kawaida, blacks hate not only the wealthy, but also whites.
+According to Karenga, Kawaida incorporates the “best of early Chinese and Cuban socialism,” and its adherents believe that one’s racial identity “determines life conditions, life chances and self-understanding.”
+When he was asked to distinguish Kawaida from “classical Marxism,” Karenga essentially said that, under Kawaida, race-based divisions and animosities are every bit as important as those that, in the Marxist tradition, are class-based.
+That response was consistent with Tony Snow’s 1999 observation that: “The inventors of Kwanzaa weren’t promoting a return to roots; they were shilling for Marxism.
+They even appropriated the term ‘ujima’ [meaning ‘collective work’], which [the African socialist] Julius Nyrere cited when he uprooted tens of thousands of Tanzanians and shipped them forcibly to collective farms, where they proved more adept at cultivating misery than banishing hunger.”

-From the outset, Karenga billed Kwanzaa as an alternative to Christian, Jewish, and Islamic traditions, and he asked his followers to abide by the seven “principles” of Kwanzaa, known as the “Nguzu Saba,” or the “Seven Principles of Blackness.”
-Rooted in the socialist precepts of parity, collectivism, class consciousness, identity politics, and proletarian unity, those principles are:
+After he established Kwanzaa, Karenga exhorted his followers to abide by the “Nguzu Saba,” or the “Seven Principles of Blackness.”
+Rooted in the socialist precepts of parity, collectivism, class consciousness, identity politics, and proletarian unity, those principles include:

-Notably, the seven Principles enumerated above were precisely the same principles espoused by the Symbionese Liberation Army, the the pro-Marxist terror organization that famously kidnapped the heiress Patricia Hearst in the 1970s.
+Notably, the Seven Principles enumerated above were precisely the same as those espoused by the Symbionese Liberation Army, the pro-Marxist terror organization that famously kidnapped the heiress Patricia Hearst in the 1970s.

-As a tangible symbol of his seven Principles of Kwanzaa, Karenga appropriated the menorah from Judaism and renamed it with the Swahili word kinara, a candle holder bearing Kwanzaa’s trademark colors of red, black, and green (one blacked candle flanked by three red candles and three green candles).
-This color scheme was borrowed from Marcus Garvey’s old black nationalist ensign, with black representing the black race, red signifying the blood shed by African people in their quest for liberation, and green connoting the pristine splendor of Africa’s landscapes.
+As a tangible symbol of his seven Principles of Blackness, Karenga appropriated the menorah from Judaism and renamed it with the Swahili word kinara, a candle holder bearing Kwanzaa’s trademark colors of red, black, and green (one blacked candle flanked by three red candles and three green candles).
+This color scheme was borrowed from Marcus Garvey’s old flag of black nationalism, with black representing the black race, red signifying the blood shed by African people in their quest for liberation, and green connoting the pristine splendor of Africa’s landscapes.

-To further promote racial unity among African Americans, Karenga wrote the Kwanzaa pledge, which reads: “We pledge allegiance to the red, black, and green, our flag, the symbol of our eternal struggle, and to the land we must obtain; one nation of black people, with one God of us all, totally united in the struggle, for black love, black freedom, and black self-determination.”
+To further promote extreme race-consciousness among African Americans, Karenga wrote the Kwanzaa pledge, which reads: “We pledge allegiance to the red, black, and green, our flag, the symbol of our eternal struggle, and to the land we must obtain; one nation of black people, with one God of us all, totally united in the struggle, for black love, black freedom, and black self-determination.”

-Along with Kwanzaa’s very evident racialism, a palpable degree of anti-Americanism also sits at its heart—as Karenga made plain when he once told a _W_ashington Post interviewer: _“_People think it’s African, but it’s not.
+Along with Kwanzaa’s very evident racialism, a palpable degree of anti-Americanism also sits at its heart—as Karenga made plain when he told a Washington Post interviewer in 1978: “People think it’s African, but it’s not.
 I came up with Kwanzaa because black people in this country wouldn’t celebrate it if they knew it was American.
 Also, I put it around Christmas because I knew that’s when a lot of bloods [a ’60s slang term for black people] would be partying.”

 In 1969, a major conflict arose between the Black Panthers and Karenga’s organization, United Slaves, over the question of which group would control the new Afro-American Studies Center at UCLA.
 Karenga and his adherents backed one candidate, while the Panthers supported another.
 As tensions escalated, members of both groups took to carrying guns on campus—a situation that the university administration was afraid to deal with, and thus ignored.
 The Black Student Union, however, set up a coalition to try and bring peace between the Panthers and the United Slaves.
 On January 17, 1969, about 150 students gathered in a UCLA lunchroom to discuss the situation.
 Two Panthers—John Jerome Huggins and Alprentice “Bunchy” Carter, both of whom had been admitted to the university as part of a federal program that sent high-school dropouts to college—spent a good part of the meeting launching verbal attacks against Karenga.
 This did not sit well with Karenga’s followers, many of whom had adopted the look of their leader—pseudo-African clothing and a shaved head.
 After the meeting, Huggins and Carter were met in the hallway by George and Larry Joseph Stiner, two brothers who were members of United Slaves.
 The Stiners pulled pistols and shot the two Panthers dead.